davatorium/rofi/doc/rofi-theme.5.markdown

 * Format:  `"[:print:]+"`

-A string is always surrounded by quotes ('"'), between the quotes it can have any printable character.
+A string is always surrounded by double quotes (`"`).
+Between the quotes there can be any printable character.

 For example: